fog-uml-2-code/health-care-iot-example/README.md

 The file `model.uml` contains the Eclipse UML2 model of the application.

 The file `representations.aird` contains the diagrams designed with UML Designer.

+The file `codeGeneration.properties` contains settings for the code generation.